IBMRedbooks/zikipedia/dictionary/K.md

 ### KSDS *(Key Sequence Data Set)*
 > 💡 _Functionally similar to a Python dictionary._

-* a VSAM data set where data is organized as key-value pairs, where records can be retrieved by key.
+* a VSAM data set where data is organized as key-value pairs, so that each record can be retrieved using a key.